-- 16.6 Right to Cure.
-Each holder (insofar as the rights of City are concerned) shall have the right, at its option, within ninety (90) days after the receipt of the notice, and one hundred twenty (120) days after the Developer's cure rights have expired, whichever is later, to: - (a) Obtain possession, if necessary, and to commence and diligently pursue the cure until the same is completed, and - (b) Add the cost of said cure to the security interest debt and the lien or obligation on its security interest;
+16.6 Right to Cure.
+Each holder (insofar as the rights of City are concerned) shall have the right, at its option, within ninety (90) days after the receipt of the notice, and one hundred twenty (120) days after the Developer's cure rights have expired, whichever is later, to:

-provided that, in the case of a default which cannot with diligence be remedied or cured within such cure periods referenced above in Section 11.5, such holder shall have additional time as reasonably necessary to remedy or cure such default.
+(a) Obtain possession, if necessary, and to commence and diligently pursue the cure until the same is completed, and provided that, in the case of a default which cannot with diligence be remedied or cured within such cure periods referenced above in Section 11.5, such holder shall have additional time as reasonably necessary to remedy or cure such default.